infinyon/fluvio/crates/fluvio-smartmodule/README.md

 }
 ```

-This SmartStream will read each input Record as an integer (`i32`), then multiply it by 2.
+This SmartModule will read each input Record as an integer (`i32`), then multiply it by 2.

 ### Aggregate